 At a Glance: How to Make this Mediterranean Eggplant Recipe

 - First, roast the eggplant for about one hour or until they’re soft, and slightly charred.

 - Meanwhile, put the lentils on to cook.
 Chop the garlic, parsley and gather the seasonings.

 - Third, when the eggplant are almost done, roast the tomatoes.

 - Next, once the eggplant and tomatoes are done roasting, cut the eggplant open and allow to cool a bit.
 Scrape out the flesh.

 - Last, add the eggplant flesh, roasted tomatoes, olive oil, lemon juice, garlic, oregano, salt, pepper and red pepper flakes to the pan with the lentils.
 Rewarm on low as needed.

-Share with another squeeze of lemon, parsley, yogurt or coconut cream and naan or sourdough.
+Serve in bowls and share with another squeeze of lemon, parsley, Greek yogurt or coconut cream, and a drizzle of extra virgin olive oil.

 - Freezer friendly?
 Yes please!
 Freeze this Mediterranean lentil recipe for up to two weeks.
 Thaw in fridge overnight and rewarm with a splash of water on stovetop.